This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Some conditions to tick off before applying:

-- The family member has to already be in the UAE having entered using the entry permit.
+- the family member has to already be in the UAE and has entered using the entry permit.

 The following are the general documents required to apply for the UAE family visa or UAE sponsor visa:

 - two passport-sized photographs, following UAE visa photo criteria

 - extra document related to your travel purpose.

 The minimum salary required to sponsor family members to apply for a UAE family visa or UAE sponsor visa depends on the type and category of the sponsor:

 - male residents who are employed in the UAE can sponsor their immediate family members, such as their wife and children, provided they have a minimum salary of AED 4,000 (USD 1,089.02) or AED 3,000 (USD 816.76) plus accommodation.

 - in Abu Dhabi, a woman can sponsor her husband and children if she holds a residence permit stating that she is an engineer, teacher, doctor, nurse or any other profession related to the medical sector and if her monthly salary is not less than AED 10,000 (USD 2,722.54) or AED 8,000 (USD 2,178.04) plus accommodation.

 - in Dubai, if a woman is not employed in one of these categories, she may still get approval to sponsor her family if her monthly salary is more than AED 10,000 (USD 2,722.54) and with special permission from the DNRD.

 Moreover, UAE ex-pats who want to sponsor five family members must have a minimum monthly salary of AED 10,000.
 Similarly, those who want to sponsor six family members must have a minimum monthly salary of AED 15,000.